 There was something wrong.
 The child did not cry immediately upon birth and the GP’s brow wrinkled with concern.
 The child was placed in an incubator and quickly wheeled away.
 Having been forced to be present in the birthing room with her mother, young Amethyst was traumatized, overwhelmed, and confused.
 Despite SueLee’s strict instructions that Amethyst was to remain exactly where she was, she clutched her toy doll tight to her small body and toddled after the GP as he wheeled her sibling away.

 “Wait!
-I want to see!
+I want to see it!
 I want to see!”
 She pleaded desperately but the GP did not pause nor turn around as if Amethyst’s desperation was inconsequential.
 A moment later a tall-as-a-pole scary man dragged the young child back into her mother’s infirmary room and brutally spanked her on her mother’s orders.
 Amethyst screamed for the first three spankings, but when she raised her head to pleadingly search her mother’s face mercy, there was none to be found in her cold, ice-blue eyes.
 Amethyst let her tears fall silently through the rest of her punishment.

 Later that evening SueLee forced her traumatized body out of her cot and grabbed Amethyst by her hair.
 She yelped and her mother released her.
 “Follow me,” SueLee commanded.
 Trembling and biting back sobs, Amethyst cradled her doll to her chest and followed her mother tentatively as she waddled painstakingly down the hallway.
 SueLee pressed her thumb to the print pad and a door slid open.
 Amethyst frightfully followed her mother into the room and gasped when she raised her eyes upward and noticed the same incubator she knew her baby sibling was in.